na-na-hi/renget/archive/hn3bd.md

 > - Elise
 > - Elise's aunt (Called Elise angrily last night)
 >
-> Major Events:
+> Events:
-> - Misaki and Elise spent the night cuddling in a motel room
-> - In the morning, Elise went home and got yelled at by her aunt for being out all night
-> - Now it's lunch time at school and Elise has joined Misaki on the rooftop
+> - Two days ago: Misaki offered Elise a cigarette on the school rooftop during lunch, Elise liked it.
+> - Yesterday: Elise lost her virginity to a businessman, Misaki's client, at a motel room.
+She enjoyed it.
+> - Today:
+> - Misaki gave Elise oral sex on school rooftop, took her panties.
-> - Elise made a bento lunch for them both and they are eating together
+> - Elise masturbated in class with a pencil.
-> - Elise asked Misaki if she wants to go out and "suck more cocks" again sometime
+> - Misaki brought Elise to meet their teacher Mr. Sato in the storage room.
+> - Elise lifted her skirt and presented herself to Mr. Sato, getting aroused.
+She begged him to fuck her.
+> - Mr. Sato started slowly inserting his cock into Elise's pussy.
 >
 > Scene: The rooftop at school during lunch break.
 Misaki and Elise are sitting together eating the bento lunch Elise made.
 The sky is blue with some clouds passing by.
 A light breeze blows.
 > NPCs' Goals:
 > - Elise wants to spend more intimate time with Misaki and experience more sexual encounters
 >
 > Misaki's State: Sitting eating lunch
 > Elise's State: Sitting eating lunch next to Misaki
-> Inventory: School bag, bento box
+> Inventory: School bag, bento box, Misaki's panties

+!!! note
+	I personally changed the events to add the Two days ago and Yesterday tags.

 That it's.
 Only two days has passed, but the chat has been very consistent.
 I only added this section to give you how the process would look like.